 Connections: Golden Bay is an hour and 40 minutes’ drive from Nelson, and just over three hours to Picton, from where you can hop on the ferry to Wellington in the North Island.
 Both Nelson and Wellington have airports.

 Why you will love it here: ‘The Mount’ is another dreamy spot located on a peninsula rimmed with white sand beaches, just a 10-minute drive from downtown Tauranga.
 Residents enjoy the best of both worlds: city living combined with beachside bliss.
 Mount Maunganui town has plenty of decent bars, restaurants, cafés and shops.
 Plus, it is surrounded by countryside, with more than enough peaceful pockets to keep you entertained.
 Highlights include the walking trails found on the headland itself and Moturiki Island, which is a dream spot for sunbathing and surfing.
 The locals are a mixture of all ages, but they do have one thing in common – a passion for keeping fit.
 This is just the place to take up paddle-boarding, sunrise yoga, or beach running.

-Property prices: The median price of property in Mount Maunganui is $934,950.
+Property prices: The average sales price for a small home (1-2 bedrooms) in Mount Maunganui is $958,350.

 Connections: Being so close to Tauranga, getting anywhere in the North or South Island is easy from Mount Maunganui.